xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

   is a definition of the judgment as a relation (thinking about Prolog or inductive datatype in dependent type system).

-  The relations are about about cause and effect at all.
+  The relations are not about cause and effect at all.

   There is a Prolog book called "Clause and Effect", but not "Cause and Effect".